ALP Dark Matter Mini-Clusters from Kinetic Fragmentation: Introduction

 \section{Introduction}

 Axion-like-particles (ALPs) are prime candidates for dark matter, and they have been subject to extensive theoretical research in recent years (see \cite{Marsh:2015xka,Irastorza:2018dyq,Grin:2019mub,Choi:2020rgn} for recent reviews).
 Typically, they are pseudo-Nambu-Goldstone bosons of a global $U(1)$ symmetry that is spontaneously broken at some high scale $f$ which is referred as the ALP decay constant.
 In this picture, ALPs are massless after symmetry breaking due to the continuous shift symmetry.
 They obtain a mass at a lower scale $\Lambda_{b}\ll f$ via their interactions with a strong gauge sector that breaks the continuous shift symmetry explicitly.
-This explicit breaking creates a periodic potential $V(\theta,T)=\Lambda_{b}^{4}(T)\qty[1-\cos(\theta)]$ for the ALP field $\theta$ which leads to an ALP mass $m(T)\propto \Lambda_{b}^{2}(T)/f$.
+This explicit breaking creates a periodic potential $V(\theta,T)$ for the ALP field $\theta$ that is minimized at $\theta=0$ and leads to an ALP mass $m^{2}(T)=\decay^{-2}\eval{V''(\theta)}_{\theta=0}$.
+At high temperatures the potential can well be approximated by $V(\theta,T)=\Lambda_{b}^{4}(T)\qty[1-\cos(\theta)]$ where $\Lambda_{b}^{4}(T)$ represents the height of the potential barrier.
 By far the best-known ALP model is the QCD axion, see \cite{DiLuzio:2020wdo} for a recent review, that arises as a by-product of the Peccei-Quinn solution to the Strong CP problem \cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}.
 In this case, the strong sector is QCD so that $\Lambda_{b}\sim \Lambda_{\rm QCD}$, thus the QCD axion mass $m_{0}\equiv m(T=0)$ and $f$ are related to each other.
 In a generic ALP model, both $m_{0}$ and $f$ are free parameters.

 The couplings of ALPs to Standard Model particles depend on the UV completion of a particular ALP model, however they typically scale as $f^{-1}$.
 The weak coupling and the small mass make ALPs cosmologically stable, hence they are well-motivated dark matter candidates \cite{Preskill:1982cy,Dine:1982ah,Abbott:1982af}.
 The most widely studied production mechanism goes by the name \emph{misalignment mechanism}.
 After the spontaneous breaking of $U(1)$, the ALP field selects a random initial angle $\theta_{i}=\closedopeninterval{-\pi}{\pi}$ on each Hubble patch.
 The later evolution is governed by $\ddot{\theta}+3H(t)\dot{\theta}+m^{2}(t)\sin\theta=0$ which is derived from the Klein-Gordon equation with the Friedmann-Lemaitre-Robertson-Walker (FLRW) metric by neglecting the spatial gradient terms.
 Here $H(t)$ is the Hubble scale, and $m(t)$ is the axion mass which is in general temperature-dependent.
 The initial velocity is usually assumed to be vanishing.
 In this case, the ALP field is initially frozen due to the Hubble friction.
 Later it starts to oscillate around the minimum $\theta=0$ once the Hubble scale drops below the ALP mass.
 After this point, the ALP field behaves effectively as pressureless cold matter, and contributes to the dark matter relic density.